Anna042023/CrossCityBench/README.md

 </div>

-## 📚 Taxonomy of Learning Paradigms and the Benchmark Model Zoo
+## 📚 Taxonomy of Data Utilization Paradigms and the Benchmark Method Suite

-To guide the benchmark design and clarify the methodological landscape, we categorize existing works into a structured taxonomy and construct a comprehensive model suite for evaluation.
+To guide the benchmark design and clarify the methodological landscape, we categorize existing data utilization strategies into a structured taxonomy and construct a comprehensive method suite for evaluation.
 The taxonomy, summarizing the paradigms, their principles, and characteristics, is presented in Table 3.

-<p align="center"><b>Table 3: Taxonomy of learning paradigms and the benchmark model zoo</b></p>
+<p align="center"><b>Table 3: Taxonomy of data utilization paradigms and the benchmark method suite</b></p>

 <div align="center">